-From Sam at Projekt we received a nice package with some new releases on his label, and it is sufficient to say these are not ‘just’ any releases.
+From Sam at Projekt we received a nice package with some new releases on his label and it is sufficient to say these or not ‘just’ any releases.
 I mean, that’s not how we know Projekt, right?

 The first release that fell out of the envelope is by Steve Roach.
 It is titled “Journey Of One” with a subtitle “The Tribal Ambient Era, Live 1996”.
 It is a registration from a solo concert Steve did on November 8th, 1996, in Sacramento.
-Of course it was not a 30-minute in-and-out press play kinda performance, but a solid 90+ minutes happening, showcasing all styles and stuff of which Steve is capable.
+Off course it was not a 30-minute in-and-out press play kinda performance, but a solid 90+ minutes happening, showcasing all styles and stuff Steve is capable of.
 Maybe not all, but those I knew from him did find their way into this set.

-Despite his huge (!) catalog of 90+ releases – either splits or solos – I only have one earlier release in my private collection.
-Reading the promo sheet that came with the release, the mid-90’s were very characteristic for Steve’s sound and style, and it is no surprise to me that the one other release I have is a 1995 collaboration he did with Vidna Obmana.
+Despite his huge (!) catalog from 90+ releases – either splits or solos – I only have one earlier release in my private collection.
+Reading the promo-sheet that came with the release, the mid-90’s were very characteristic for Steve’s sound and style, and it is no surprise to me that the one other release I have is a ’95 collaboration he did with Vidna Obmana.

-So what can you expect if you’ve never heard his work before?
-First of all, the discs are split into parts, but the music plays as one long track on each.
-The main style under which this should be categorized is a mixture between ethnic, ethereal, ritual, drone and ambient.
+So what can you expect if you never hear his work before?
+First of all, the CD’s are split into parts, but the music plays as one long track on each CD.
+The main style under which is should be ordered is a mixture between ethnic, ethereal, ritual, drone and ambient.
 The composition has quite a strong improvisational feeling to it, because if you think at some point it could use a bit more rhythm, the ritual aspect steps in, if you think it’s time for some rest, he steps back and lets the background drones do their work.
-In other words, the entire release is very balanced, which is also applicable for that earlier release I wrote about.
+With other words, the whole release is very balanced, which is also applicable for that earlier release I wrote about.

-If you are interested in the aforementioned styles, and are still missing a bit of ethnic, ethereal and ritual music in your collection, this is a great release to get.
+If you are interested in the before-mentioned styles, and are still missing a bit of ethnic, ethereal and ritual music in your collection, this is a great release to get.

 — Bauke van der Wal